-Channel catfish will be best in lakes 3, 4, 5, 7, and 23 where one pound catfish are stocked May through September.
+Channel catfish will be best at lake 7 where one-pound catfish are stocked April through September.
 Lakes where channel catfish greater than 10 pounds are consistently caught include lakes 33 and 35.
 Lake 38 also provides larger catfish.

-Bluegill larger than 7" should be best in lakes 6, 8, 9, 10, 16, 19, 20, 22, 34, 37, and 38.
-If you want lots of action, try lakes 3, 5, 9, 21, 22, 23, 30, 33, 36, and 38 where there are many 4-6-inch bluegill.
+Bluegill larger than 7 inches should be best in lakes 6, 16, and 35, and Fire Lake on Weldon Spring CA. If you want lots of action, try lakes 3, 5, 9, 21, 22, 23, 30, 33, 36, and 38 where there are many 4-6-inch bluegill.
 Light lines, small jigs tipped with waxworms, worms or crickets have produced results in spring near brush and weed lines.
-Try fishing for redear sunfish in lakes 3, 4, 5, 6, 10, 11, 16, 20, 21, 23, 24, 27, 30, 31, 34, 35, 37, and 38, and Fire Lake on Weldon Spring CA. Redear sunfish will not be as numerous as bluegill, but there are Master Angler sized redear (10" or greater) in all of these lakes.
+Try fishing for redear sunfish in lakes 3, 4, 5, 6, 10, 11, 16, 20, 21, 23, 24, 27, 30, 31, 34, 35, 36, 37, and 38, and Fire Lake on Weldon Spring CA. Redear sunfish will not be as numerous as bluegill, but there are Master Angler sized redear (10 inches or greater) in most of these lakes.
 Fish with worms or crickets on the bottom near weedbeds.

 Rainbow trout will again be available in Lakes 3, 21, 22, 23, and 28 for excellent winter fishing, beginning in November.
 As in the past, Lakes 21 and 28 host catch-and-release, artificial lures only fishing November through January and then allow harvest under statewide regulations.
 Though prepared baits continue to provide good action in trout harvest lakes, very light lines/tippets with 1/64-ounce black jigs or flies continue to be very productive.